The Friends of Valley Forge Park

 The Friends provide support, services, and donations of artifacts, educational materials, and funds to support many park projects, and they take part in their planning and implementation.
-They sponsor educational, interpretive, and awareness programs, fund re-enactment groups for events, provide volunteers, and come out and provide ambience and refreshments for major events.
+They sponsor educational, interpretive, and awareness programs, fund re-enactment groups for events, volunteer at park programs and special events.

 The Encampment Store